 The Film

-"There is a serious information gap about Native Americans in the United States.
-Most Americans have never met or talked to an Indian." —Walter Echo-Hawk (Pawnee)
+"There is a serious information gap about Native Americans in the United States," observes the Pawnee scholar Walter Echo-Hawk.
+"Most Americans have never met or talked to an Indian."

-His personal quest becomes an archaeology of the American story.
-It is a reckoning with the costs of complicity: the filmmaker's forty years of incurious acceptance mirroring a nation's willful ignorance.
+THE HDDEN PEOPLE follows a citizen of the Bitterroot Salish adopted at birth by a non-Native family, whose search for his heritage becomes an archaeology of the American story.
+It is also a confrontation with the burden of complicity: his forty years of incurious acceptance mirrors a nation's willful ignorance.

 *Reclaiming Native Truth project survey (2018)